wayfair-incubator/telefonistka/docs/installation.md

 ## GitHub API Limit

-Telefonistka doesn't doesn't use GitHub git protocol but only use the REST and GraphQL APIs, this can make it a somewhat "heavy" user.
+Telefonistka doesn't use GitHub git protocol but only uses the REST and GraphQL APIs.
+This can make it a somewhat "heavy" user.
 But in our experience a team of ~20 engineers pushing ~ 30 PRs a day didn't come close to depleting the Telefonistka app API quota.

 Check [GitHub docs](https://docs.github.com/en/apps/creating-github-apps/creating-github-apps/rate-limits-for-github-apps) for details about the API rate limit.